mesosphere-backup/dcos-bootstrap/README.md

     make bootstrap

-You might also specify a custom SSH key for logging into DCOS cluster instances:

-    make bootstrap DCOS_PUBLIC_KEY=~/.ssh/dcos.key.pub

 When done, the following line will tell you the URL of the DCOS web interface:

     ok: [localhost] => {
         "msg": "Open DCOS web interface at http://..."
     }

+There are a couple of settings you might want to change:

+Configure a custom SSH key for logging into DCOS cluster instances:

+    make bootstrap DCOS_PUBLIC_KEY=~/.ssh/dcos.key.pub

+Launch the early access release of DCOS instead of the stable release:

+    make bootstrap DCOS_CHANNEL=EarlyAccess

 ### Destroy DCOS cluster